-But antibodies against flu viruses you've encountered in the past can't protect you from new influenza subtypes that are very different immunologically from what you had before.
-A number of virus subtypes have appeared in humans since the global epidemic (pandemic) of 1918, which killed tens of millions of people.
+But antibodies against flu viruses you've encountered in the past can't protect you from new influenza subtypes that can be very different immunologically from what you had before.

-- Longo DL, et al. Harrison's Online.
-18th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
-Accessed June 19, 2014.
+- Longo DL, et al., eds.
+Influenza.
+In: Harrison's Principles of Internal Medicine.
+19th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2015. http://accessmedicine.com.
+Accessed June 10, 2015.

-- Zachary KC.
-Treatment of seasonal influenza in adults. http://www.uptodate.com/home.
-Accessed June 15, 2014.
+- Dolin R. Clinical manifestations of seasonal influenza in adults. http://www.uptodate.com/home.
+Accessed June 10, 2015.

 - Bennett JE, et al. Influenza (including avian and swine influenza).
 In: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. https://www.clinicalkey.com.
 Accessed May 27, 2015.